michael-johansen/jdk-9/readme.md

 Suggestion: Create command line application that consume brings API for looking up postal numbers.
 Ie. user type postal code application outputs location name.
 **https://api.bring.com/shippingguide/api/postalCode.json?clientUrl=INSERT_SOME_URL&pnr=0001**

+## Jshell

+- Solve a kata of your choice using the jshell
+- /save the solution to a file __your-nickname.kata__ and put it in a kata-folder and make a PR